Mary Catherine Vose

 Mary became a nurse - SRN

-At sixteen, Mary got permission from the squire Blundell's wife to leave the village to train at the Providence Free Hospital in St Helens.
+At sixteen, Mary got permission from Theresa Blundell, the squire's wife to leave the village to train at the Providence Free Hospital in St Helens.
+(Many years later, one of Mary's grand-daughters would be given the same name as Theresa Blundell's daughter.)

 "The Providence Free Hospital was founded by Mother Magdalen Taylor and her community of religious sisters calling themselves 'The Poor Servants of the Mother of God’.
 She had served as a nurse in the Crimea, working with Florence Nightingale." [source]